-It is important to note that consumer behavior has been profoundly altered by the virus outbreak.
+It is important to note that consumer behaviour has been profoundly altered by the virus outbreak.
 We see that evident in most of ourselves in our own lives.
 Random and generic offers and marketing promotions aren’t going to help now.
-In fact, market wide discounts will only cause more harm than good.
+In fact, market-wide discounts will only cause more harm than good.

 Past customer behavior data and marketing strategies are rendered ineffective at the hands of this new scenario.

 To grab consumer attention and re-motivate purchasing, airlines need to enact data-driven personalized selling.
 Personalized promotions and other premium offers will help ease consumers’ price concerns and may end up being the reason they come back with their wallets open.